stephaneVercouillieBMID/slate/source/sharedata.html.md

    "email": "janedoe@example.com",
    "picture": "http://example.com/janedoe/me.jpg"
   }</code>

+<aside class="notice">For privacy reasons itsme® may elect to not return values for some requested claims.
+In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.</aside>

 Before being able to consume the claims from the userInfo response, you will first need to validate it by following the userInfo response validation rules described in the section below.